 ‘Suffer the little children.
 I’m listening.’

-Glendinning buzzed, there was a knock at the door and a lady was bidden enter.
+Glendinning buzzed, there was a knock at the door and a short-haired lady was bidden enter.
 Introductions done, Ms Cain got down to it.
-‘Aged 34 -’
+‘Aged 34 …’

-‘On her say-so, according to various domestic staff.
-We’re pretty sure her base hair colour is brunette, a light brown.
+‘On my say-so, according to various domestic staff.
+We’re pretty sure her hair colour is brunette, a light brown.
 Turned-up nose, pointy at the end.
 Hair usually covering the ears but not always.
 May have a slight indentation in the chin, perhaps not.’

 ‘Always a female, as a matter of interest?’